 Each program or standalone project should have a Business Case created in the portfolio management layer to describe its purpose and justification with the following main elements:

-A rough Business Case is usually enough for prioritizing the program or project in the portfolio, but for sensitive ones, the sponsor may initiate them (form a team to create a high-level plan without executing it) and use that information to create a more refined Business Case.
+A rough Business Case is usually enough for prioritizing the program or project in the portfolio, but when needed, the sponsor of the program or project may initiate it (form a team to create a high-level plan without executing it) and use that information to create a more refined Business Case.

 Tailoring

-Like other minimalist systems, it’s best not to tailor P5.express upfront.
-Instead, implement and use it as described in the manual and then customize it gradually (e.g., in activity Y3), only in response to feedback collected from the environment and with careful trial and error.
+As with other minimalist systems, it’s best not to tailor P5.express upfront.
+Instead, you should implement and use it as described in the manual and then customize it gradually, in activity Y3, only in response to feedback collected from the environment and with careful trial and error.

 History